towolf/towolf.github.com/docs/PsychOneliners/kPsychGUIWindow.markdown

 title: kPsychGUIWindow
 categories:
   - PsychOneliners
+encoding: UTF-8
 ---

-kPsychGUIWindow \-\- Create onscreen windows with behaviour of normal GUI windows.
+kPsychGUIWindow -- Create onscreen windows with behaviour of normal GUI windows.

 This flag can be passed to the optional 'specialFlags' parameter of [Screen](/docs/Screen)\('OpenWindow', ...\) or PsychImaging\('OpenWindow', ...\).